AbdelkaderDe/DSAG-TechXChange-XP260/exercises/ex0/README.md

     <b></b>
   </p>

-5- When it is running, click on 'secure_incident_management' to open the SAP Business Application Studio with your incident management application.
+5- When it is running, click on **secure_incident_management** to open the SAP Business Application Studio with your incident management application.

  <p align="center">
   <img src="images/btp-subaccount-open-BAS-dev-space-running.png" alt="" width="900"/>